The water remains safe for drinking, cooking and bathing.

 Higher NTU's mean higher turbidity in the water, which makes it more difficult to treat the inflow of water from the Oldman River.

 Turbid water is a challenge when there are high river flows in May and June, but there are two reasons that it may be especially challenging in February and March:

-- Second is the rate at which river conditions can change.
-Ice jams can result in the river turbidity changing in just one hour from less than 500 NTU (Nephelometric Turbidity Units) to more than 5,000 NTU.
+- The rate at which river conditions can change: Ice jams can result in the river turbidity changing in just one hour from less than 500 NTU (Nephelometric Turbidity Units) to more than 5,000 NTU.
 In comparison, June high water, even during the flood of 1995, can result in similar changes but over a period of three or four days.